There are no fiduciary duties for a successor trustee of California trusts to perform until the creator of the trust cannot perform their duties.

-When creators of a California trusts die, the trust becomes irrevocable.
+When the creators of a California trust die, the trust becomes irrevocable.
 The trust cannot be changed without permission from the beneficiaries or the probate court.
-Probate code 15404 provides for modification of irrevocable trusts.
+Probate code 15404 provides for the modification of irrevocable trusts.

 If the creator of the revocable trust can no longer manage the affairs of the trust, then the successor trustee steps in.
 This could happen when:

 - The creator of the trust document dies

 - If the person becomes incapacitated and unable to manage the duties and responsibilities.

 The successor takes on trustee responsibilities upon death or incapacity.